IronVenom/method-access-rate-limit-decorator/README.md

 ### Installing dependencies

-Create a virtual environment if you want and install the dependencies.
+Create a virtual environment and install the dependencies.

 #### Creating virtual env and activating it -